Elia Dalla Costa: Cardinalate

 Pope Pius XI created Dalla Costa as the Cardinal-Priest of San Marco on 13 March 1933.
 He received the red hat and his titular church on 16 March.
-Dalla Costa was a staunch anti-communist and anti-fascist; when Adolf Hitler visited Florence in 1938 he took the dramatic decision (despite great external pressure) to close all the doors and windows of the episcopal palace and refused to participate in the celebrations.
-He railed against the Italian Racial Laws deeming them an affront to human rights and dignities.
+Dalla Costa was a staunch anti-communist and anti-fascist; when Adolf Hitler visited Florence in 1938, he took the dramatic decision (despite great external pressure) to close all the doors and windows of the episcopal palace and refused to participate in the celebrations.
+He railed against the Italian Racial Laws, deeming them an affront to human rights and dignities.
 He was one of the cardinal electors in the 1939 papal conclave (at which he received some votes as he was also a "papabile" candidate) that selected Pope Pius XII.
 He was considered to be papabile due to his pastoral sensitivities and due to the fact that he was considered a non-political prelate.
-Cardinal Francesco Marchetti Selvaggiani - who had voted for Pacelli (later Pius XII) - said Dalla Costa would have been elected as pope if the cardinals had wanted "an angel" rather than a diplomat.
+Cardinal Francesco Marchetti Selvaggiani — who had voted for Pacelli (later Pius XII) — said Dalla Costa would have been elected as pope if the cardinals had wanted "an angel" rather than a diplomat.
 There were some sources suggesting that Pacelli himself had voted for either Dalla Costa or Federico Tedeschini.
 But others suggested that his candidature did not gain traction since he was deemed too anti-fascist (which could have been problematic) and was deemed to be cold and aloof.

-During World War II and the Holocaust he became known for helping to save thousands of Italians from execution under the Fascist regime.
+During World War II and the Holocaust, he became known for helping to save thousands of Italians from execution under the Fascist regime.
 He encouraged his priests to save Jewish people from persecution knowing all too well the fate that would befall them if arrested and deported.
 Dalla Costa organized an elaborate rescue network and also wrote to the heads of all the Florentine convents and monasteries asking them to shelter Jews to keep them safe.
-The cardinal also established a shelter for Jews within the Seminar Minore di Montughi and even sheltered some in the episcopal palace with him.
+The cardinal also established a shelter for Jews within the Seminario Minore di Montughi and even sheltered some in the episcopal palace with him.
 Dalla Costa provided Jews with fake documents for them to flee and received these fake documents from one of the Franciscan monasteries in Assisi.
-But it soon became too dangerous to accept them from Assisi himself so decided that the Tour de France winner and famed athlete Gino Bartali (he presided over Bartali's 1940 wedding) could do so.
+But it soon became too dangerous to accept them from Assisi himself, so he decided that the Tour de France winner and famed athlete Gino Bartali (he presided over Bartali's 1940 wedding) could do so.
 Dalla Costa's rationale was that no soldier would dare stop Bartali from training when he was in fact delivering the fake documents.
 He had given safe haven to over 100 Italian Jews and 220 others from other countries.